 - Current insurance information

-- Documentation from the school, service providers, or any other assessment that relate to the concerns you have about your child.
+- Documentation from school, service providers or any other assessment related to the concerns you have about your child

-- Contact information for your child’s primary care physician or any other clinician that is providing services to your child.
+- Contact information for your child’s primary care physician or any other clinician providing services to your child

 It is the policy of Garfield Park Behavioral Hospital to treat all patients and not discriminate with regard to race, color, religion, national origin, age, sex, sexual orientation, gender identity or expression, or disability.

 Visitation rights include the right to receive the visitors designated by the patient, including but not limited to another family member/support person/friend.